 Distress and stigma

-There is also the fear of how the public will actually treat them if they do share their experiences, which falls under the public stigma.
-Post-bereavement hallucinations are also under-reported.
+Seniors rarely report post-bereavement hallucinations.
 Elderly people do not like sharing such experiences with people, including professionals, friends, and family.
 Most people who do not disclose their experiences do not want to be ridiculed.

 However, when hallucinations come as a result of Charles Bonnet syndrome, the perceiver can be distressed and the hallucinations can actually be more persistent.
 Also, people with Tinnitus are also greatly distressed under such circumstances.